The Battle of the Somme resulted in the loss of over 500,000 German lives, even with their entrenched position.

 Despite this being a joint offensive, the forces were heavily British due to the attack on Verdun.
 With the bulk of the French forces defending Verdun against the German attack, the French and British had another reason to attack Somme.

 The Germans were much better prepared for the assault than expected, and it was the smaller French Sixth Army that headed south that did the most damage.

 It took several tanks and reinforcements to gain ground, and even then, they didn’t fully win Somme.
-The advance on the Germans was slow, and the assault was stopped due to snow in the 18th of November.
+The advance on the Germans was slow, and the assault was stopped due to snow on the 18th of November.

 Why Was the Battle of Somme Important?

 The Germans were exhausting a good amount of their forces to overtake Verdun.
-Somme was well defended, but had a lot less manpower and resources as the forces were split in two.
+Somme was well-defended but had a lot less manpower and resources as the forces were split in two.

 Who Was Affected?

 Britain was affected the most, losing an incredible amount of soldiers on the first day alone.
 When the battle was over, and not won, Britain had lost 420,000 soldiers from Somme alone.